fsant0s/arara/docs/monitoring.md

 # Monitoring and Observability

-The NEURON framework includes comprehensive monitoring and observability features to help track performance, diagnose issues, and understand system behavior in production environments.
+The ARARA framework includes comprehensive monitoring and observability features to help track performance, diagnose issues, and understand system behavior in production environments.

 ## Logging System

-NEURON provides an enhanced logging system that adds contextual information to log entries, making it easier to trace requests and understand system behavior.
+ARARA provides an enhanced logging system that adds contextual information to log entries, making it easier to trace requests and understand system behavior.

 ### Enhanced Contextual Logging